heidiwudrick/getting-started-with-the-canvas-api-with-python/README.md

 This script will get you started with interfacing with the Canvas API using Python.

 ## Getting Started
-These instructions will get you a copy of the script up and running on your local machine for use with your own API tokens and Canvas domains.
+These instructions will get you a copy of a script up and running on your local machine for use with your own API tokens and Canvas domains.
 This script makes a request to the Canvas API that displays basic information about your user profile.

 ### Prerequisites